-In Cesare Ripa’s Iconologia we find two different canons of feminine beauty: a bearded and an ineffable one.
-Which may fit with our two kind of Mercurius.
+In Cesare Ripa’s Iconologia, we find two different canons of feminine beauty: a bearded and an ineffable one, which may fit with our two kinds of Mercurius.

-You can find and introduction to “Iconologia” in the previous post on the world machine engraving.
-But before getting on with Cesare Ripa let me introduce some necessary, in my opinion, notions.
+You can find an introduction to “Iconologia” in the previous post on the world of machine engraving.
+But before getting on with Cesare Ripa, let me introduce some necessary, in my opinion, notions.

 Petrarca, a Dante contemporary, wrote in an age in which the remembrances of “Amor Cortese” still provided scripts to hidden hermetic truths through poetry.
-He loves a Laura who is like Proteus, she can take every forms and after her death she can even resurrect from her ashes.
+He loves Laura, who is like Proteus, she can take every form, and after her death, she can even resurrect from her ashes.
 A very strange girl, having very close resemblances to our Mercurius becoming perfect Sulphur, indeed.
-Thus Petrarca unveils us to have encounter for the first time the ineffable Laura at the dawn of an April day, at an hour which he calls “Laur’ora”, or the hour of Laura, playing with the italian word “aurora”, or dawn, or golden hour in latin.
-After the death of Laura he will always celebrate that hour with a sense of intense love.
-We know that under the term Love, or “Amor” we have all the actions in which Mercurius is involved, even its dissolving exploit.
+Thus Petrarca unveils to us to have encountered for the first time the ineffable Laura at the dawn of an April day, at an hour which he calls “Laur’ora”, or the hour of Laura, playing with the Italian word “aurora”, or dawn, or a golden hour in latin.
+After the death of Laura, he will always celebrate that hour with a sense of intense love.
+We know that under the term Love, or “Amor”, we have all the actions in which Mercurius is involved, even its dissolving exploit.

-When Theseus won the minotaur he conquered the mind of Zeus, or Eiresione Εἰρεσιώνη whose name probably derives from ἔριον or erion, wool.
-The girls of Athens used to walk in procession at the dawn of the year, that’s to say in Spring, holding sticks or olive/laurel branches.
-They sang songs for Eiresione to bring gifts to Athens in the wool time, or Spring, or Aries.
-In fact in mythological iconography Eiresione was often represented wrapped in a wool.
-Now we are ready to read the Cesare Ripa’s explication under the engraving of the bearded woman:
+When Theseus won the minotaur, he conquered the mind of Zeus or Eiresione Εἰρεσιώνη whose name probably derives from ἔριον or erion, wool.
+The girls of Athens used to walk in procession at the dawn of the year, that’s to say, in Spring, holding sticks or olive/laurel branches.
+They sang songs for Eiresione to bring gifts to Athens in the wool time, Spring, or Aries.
+In fact, in mythological iconography, Eiresione was often wrapped in wool or made of that famous wool of the blissful herbs.
+Now we are ready to read Cesare Ripa’s explication under the engraving of the bearded woman.

 These elegiac and elegant verses summarize the cause and functions of a girl who, as Petrarca’s Laura, has much in common with our Mercurius, or Light coming out of black.
-In fact Mercurius is also called “Beauty”, since its apparition is really a splendor.
+Mercurius is also called “Beauty”, since its apparition is a splendor.
 This Beauty/Mercurius/Secret Fire is defined as a piece of God by Ripa.
-The roots of this strange light from inside the matter are the same of that one coming from moon and stars.
-It is only different in density, and probably in something else.
-Mercurius is often called mirror, for many reasons: it looks like a white transparent mirror, when it gets duplicated it is called mirror, it calls light from stars in a way similar to mirrors, as well as awake from potential to act in a similar way (1).
-But, as San Giacomo wisely states, we have to avoid to focus exclusively to this light, or little artificial star in our vessel.
+The roots of this strange light from inside the matter are the same as that of the moon and stars.
+It is only different in density and probably in something else.
+Mercurius is often called a mirror for many reasons: it looks like a white transparent mirror, but when it gets duplicated, it is called a mirror; it calls light from stars in a way similar to mirrors, as well as awake from potential to act in a similar way (1).
+But, as San Giacomo wisely states, we must avoid focusing exclusively on this light or little artificial star in our vessel.
 We should try to look at the sky instead.
 And wait for a star to come.
-This girl/Virgin/Mercurius has just to dissolve, or love, our king/metal and then give birth to a new alchemical body.
-Being a dissolving Virgin she is well inside a fixed Mercurius Philosophorum and ready to mirror or duplicate.
-Here Cesare Ripa is all but precise and of course he doesn’t aspire to that.
+This girl/Virgin/Mercurius has to dissolve, or love, our king/metal and give birth to a new alchemical body.
+Being a dissolving Virgin, she is well inside a fixed Mercurius Philosophorum and ready to mirror or duplicate.
+Here Cesare Ripa is all but precise; of course, he doesn’t aspire to that.

-The lily flower is a symbol for the white virginal mercurial color par excellence.
-The pair of compasses here not only points at the Sun and Stars Path, that’s to say at external influences, but at the other meaning of the term signatures never to be underestimated: what I rather prefer to define as weight or chemical proportions.
-The ball globe supporting both interpretations.
+The lily flower symbolizes the white virginal mercurial color par excellence.
+The pair of compasses here not only points at the Sun and Stars Path, that’s to say, at external influences, but at the other meaning of the term signatures, never to be underestimated: what I rather prefer to define as weight or chemical proportions.
+The ball globe supports both interpretations.
 In fact:

-“In the other hand she shall hold a ball with a pair of compasses to demonstrate that every beauty is constituted by measures and proportions, that agree with time and place.
-The place cause the beauty to be spread in the architecture of all things subjected to the human eye, as well defined colors with proportioned quantity and measure and other simile things.
-As time goes by harmonies get determined, as well as sounds, voices, requests, down hearts and other things which are determined with measure and are acceptably called beautiful.
-And as the lily moving sense and awake spirits by means of the smell acuteness, so beauty moves and awakes souls to love and delight.
-Over that a gentle spirit composed this sonnet”.
+“On the other hand, she shall hold a ball with a pair of compasses to demonstrate that every beauty is constituted by measures and proportions that agree with time and place.
+The place causes the beauty to be spread in the architecture of all things subjected to the human eye, as well-defined colors with proportioned quantity and measure and other simple things.
+As time goes by, harmonies get determined, as well as sounds, voices, requests, down hearts, and other things which are determined with measure and are acceptably called beautiful.
+And as the lily moves sense and awake spirits through the smell acuteness, beauty moves and awakes souls to love and delight.
+Over that, a gentle spirit composed this sonnet”.

 “The light which having been born from the first splendor in thousand rays scatters.
-And vibrating and taking part in what in sky for eternity shines.
+And vibrating and taking part in what is sky for eternity shines.
 It often changes color, now white and now black.
-This light, difficult to be depicted even by a skilled hand, wins over every think and work.
-Like a sacred temple where knowledge and goodwill stand out.
-Just a single spark was showed to the world, and of this divine imagination the stars were notes and the sky chart”.
+This light, difficult to be depicted even by a skilled hand, wins over every thing and works like a sacred temple where knowledge and goodwill stand out.
+Just a single spark was shown to the world, and of this divine image, the stars were notes and the sky chart”.

-Below this general definition of beauty, Cesare Ripa sets a definition of feminine beauty, as though the engraving on the top did not really represent a female specimen.
-In alchemical symbolism male and female often stand for fixed and volatile.
+Below this general definition of beauty, Cesare Ripa defines feminine beauty as though the engraving on the top did not represent a female specimen.
+In alchemical symbolism, male and female often stand for fixed and volatile.
 A naked woman usually stands for a volatile Mercurius, namely a mercurius that need to be more or less fixed, becoming a Mercurius Philosophorum, to be more easily handled by humans.
-Sadly Ripa does not provide any figurative representation for this kind of beauty, but only a written one.
+Sadly Ripa does not provide any figurative representation of this kind of beauty, only a written one.

 Cesare Ripa: FEMININE BEAUTY

-“A naked woman, hatted with a lily and privet garland, with a dart in one hand and a mirror in the other, extending it out without mirroring, she will sit above a frightful dragon.
-Lilys are the ancient hieroglyphics of beauty, as Piero Valeriano (3) said, perhaps because among the other flowers lily has the three qualities recognized by a florentin gentle woman in a statue carved by a less practical artist, in fact when asked what she thought of it she answered the statue being surely beautiful since the intrinsic qualities of the marble, that’s to say white, firm and soft, were the same for a beautiful woman.
+“A naked woman, hatted with a lily and privet garland, with a dart in one hand and a mirror in the other, extending it out without mirroring, will sit above a frightful dragon.
+Lilys are the ancient hieroglyphics of beauty, as Piero Valeriano (3) said, perhaps because among the other flowers, lily has the three qualities recognized by a Florentin gentlewoman in a statue carved by a less practical artist, in fact when asked what she thought of it she answered the statue being surely beautiful since the intrinsic qualities of the marble, that’s to say white, firm and soft, were the same for a beautiful woman.
 And the lily flower, among others, has the aforementioned qualities, as Vasari said”.

-Ripa here seems to point at other Mercurius features, since this kind of Mercurius is more unripe.
-As a matter of fact the Verginal girl is here not ready to mirroring or duplicating, she is just a too volatile girl/Mercurius.
-The dragon stands for the strong power Alchemy can get our of raw matter.
-A dragon is said to be a legendary fire spitting animal, and the force of Alchemy lies in Fire indeed.
-A girl or virgin/Mercurius is able to extract a dragon from a chemical salt.
+Ripa here seems to point at other Mercurius features since this kind of Mercurius is more unripe.
+The Virginal girl is not ready to mirror or duplicate; she is just a too volatile girl/Mercurius.
+The dragon stands for the strong power Alchemy can get out of raw matter.
+A dragon is said to be a legendary fire-spitting animal, and Alchemy’s force lies in Fire.
+A girl or virgin/Mercurius can extract a dragon from a chemical salt.
 The image on the left, known as the Virgin of Nantes, has been used by Fulcanelli to summarize the concept.
 The dart represents the penetration force of our girl/Dissolvent.
 Note the marble of the sculpture.
-White, firm and soft.
-But positively able perform its dissolving (wounding action).
-In the next sentence below Ripa interestingly describes our Universal Dissolvent cruel and struggling penetration.
-Some state darts and arrows featuring the dry way, other on the contrary state they stand for wet way.
+White, firm, and soft.
+But positively able to perform its dissolving (wounding action).
+In the next sentence below, Ripa describes our Universal Dissolvent cruel and struggling penetration.
+Some state darts and arrows featuring the dry way, others, on the contrary, state they stand for the wet way.
 But surely this allegory represents the penetration-dissolution.
 See and Opus Magnum scheme.

-Then the mirroring action and function, in Alchemy so important and enigmatic:
+Then the mirroring action and function in Alchemy are so essential and enigmatic:

 “The mirror, since the feminine beauty is like a mirror, in which everyone can see him/herself and often falls in love with that image as reflected images are the most perfect.
-The dragon reveals that one must not excessively trust on beauty, since often poison may be hidden inside”.
+The dragon reveals that one must not excessively trust beauty since often poison may be hidden inside”.

-Poison is usually a symbol standing for “ Tingeing” virtue or capability to give a color after a “washing” soaking (4).
-Thus after, or inside, Mercurius there will be Sulphur.
+Poison is usually a symbol standing for “ Tingeing” virtue or the capability to give a color after a “washing” soaking (4).
+Thus after, or inside, Mercurius, there will be Sulphur.

-Usually a woman/volatile is rather reluctant to be fixed, o get properly dressed.
+Usually, a woman/volatile is somewhat reluctant to be fixed o get appropriately dressed.
 I mean a molecular compound, of course.